 One way to clarify your point is to ask the pro-abortionist a question.
 If they went to some underdeveloped part of the world and picked up a tapeworm because they ate some insufficiently cooked food, would they consider that parasite to be a part of their body?

 If an unborn baby were part of its mother’s body, it would share all of her biological characteristics.
-After all, geneticists can positively identify the individual person from whom a cell came by examining its genetic structure.
+Yet the baby even has its own distinct DNA.

 In order to highlight the fact that the baby is a separate being, consider these facts, which not even the most ignorant pro-abortionist can deny: